skip to main content

 4. Handling Allegations of Misconduct

 JMASIF takes allegations of research misconduct seriously.
-Cases involving fabrication, falsification, citation manipulation, or plagiarism will be investigated following COPE’s flowcharts and best practices.
+Cases involving fabrication, falsification, citation manipulation, plagiarism, or undisclosed/inappropriate use of generative AI tools will be investigated in accordance with COPE flowcharts and best practices.

 The editorial board will: